Andriiklymiuk/golden-example/README.md

 - `users-api.json`: user endpoints
 - `recipes-api.json`: recipe endpoints
 - `graphql-api.json`: users and recipes graphql methods
-- `fake-api.json`: collection of different api endpoints for fake data
+- `fake-api.json`: collection of different api and graphql endpoints for fake data

 Import these collections into Postman to test the API endpoints.